 Sending out reminders manually can be a lot of hassle, and it’s easy to forget to send them at all.
 Scheduling software like vcita can not only schedule automatic appointment reminders via SMS or email, but eliminates the hassle of manual booking.
 This means your appointment confirmations and reminders will come at consistent and regular intervals, so returning clients will know exactly when to expect them.
 Scheduling software also makes it easier for clients to reschedule and cancel appointments they can’t make it to.
 While it might seem counterintuitive to make your appointments easier to cancel, it’s better for your budget to know your time isn’t booked than to wait for someone who’s not going to show up.

-5. Have a wait list
+5. Have a waitlist

-You may have some clients who want to see you more urgently than the times you currently have available—for example, if you’re a counsellor, you may have clients itching to talk to you about a big life decision.
+You may have some clients who want to see you more urgently than the times you currently have available—for example, if you’re a counselor, you may have clients itching to talk to you about a big life decision.
 If you’re fully booked for a while, try asking your clients if they’d like to be notified of any earlier appointments that become available.
-That way, you can mitigate the effects of cancelled appointments by offering the free time slot to someone else.
+That way, you can mitigate the effects of canceled appointments by offering the free time slot to someone else.
 If you’re thinking about starting a wait list, take some time to do a little research on how to manage it.
 It will mean a little extra work, but it can go a long way in filling the gaps created by cancellations.

 6. Partner with rideshare companies

 Depending on the demographic of your clients, you may have some appointments with clients who depend on a ride to get to and from your office.
 You might also consider this one if you’re in a location that’s difficult to get to by transit.
-Companies like Uber and Lyft have business account options that make it easy to pay for your clients’ rides, so they don’t have to worry about how they’ll be getting to and from their appointment.
+Companies like Uber and Lyft have business account options that make it easy to pay for your clients’ rides, so they don’t have to worry about how they’ll be getting to and from their appointments.
 Someone who depends on a ride is depending on another person not to cancel on them; paying for their ride saves you the risk of depending on that extra variable too.

 7. Offer digital alternatives to in-person meetings

 Recent events have made it more difficult to meet face-to-face.
-If you’re a service provider like a life coach, counsellor, or even a fitness instructor that can conduct virtual meetings, try offering them as an alternative to meeting in person.
+If you’re a service provider like a life coach, counselor, or even a fitness instructor who can conduct virtual meetings, try offering them as an alternative to meeting in person.
 Not only do online conferencing solutions help your current clients continue to do business with you, but they also broaden your pool of potential clients to people outside of your local community.
 Add a link to a or meeting in your appointment confirmations and reminders, so clients who can’t meet with you in person can still make their appointment.

 8. Have a cancellation policy

-Having consequences for cancelling late or not showing up will make sure your time slot isn’t someone’s backup plan.
+Having consequences for canceling late or not showing up will make sure your time slot isn’t someone’s backup plan.
 If you have no idea what type of cancellation policy to put into place, take a look at what similar businesses in your area are doing.
 Hair salon cancellation policies, for example, might include a “three strikes” rule, or a lateness policy so you can reschedule clients who arrive too late for you to complete their haircut in time.
 Therapists often charge the full fee when clients cancel less than 24 hours ahead of time.
 Make sure you know what the law is in your area, since some countries (the UK, for example) regulate what types of cancellation fees you can legally implement.
 Make sure you spell out your cancellation policy clearly, either on your website or in person, before the client books their appointment.

 9. Require a deposit

 Another option is to require up-front payment or a deposit.
 While it can be hard to collect cancellation fees after the fact, deposits are easier from a customer service perspective.
 Make sure your clients understand that the deposit is non-refundable.
-Again, it may make some clients more hesitant to book, but it depends on the norms for your industy—generally it makes sense if you have to buy supplies or do preliminary work before the appointment.
+Again, it may make some clients more hesitant to book, but it depends on the norms for your industry—generally, it makes sense if you have to buy supplies or do preliminary work before the appointment.
 Construction contractors, for example, will often require deposits for home renovation work, especially if it’s a larger project.
 But even some restaurants and salons are now requiring deposits in the hopes of deterring customers from making reservations they don’t intend to keep.

 10. Give them an experience worth looking forward to

 Although it seems like a no-brainer, keep in mind that the customer experience starts before they walk through your door.
-Showcase what you have to offer with a well-designed, user friendly experience on your website, and they’ll look forward to great in-person service from you.
+Showcase what you have to offer with a well-designed, user-friendly experience on your website, and they’ll look forward to great in-person service from you.
 Clients who are excited about their appointment will be more likely not to forget it.
 Send a confirmation email that will keep them eager to see you by including details (or videos, animations, or pictures) about what they’re booked for.
-If you follow though and give them the great service they’re anticipating, they’ll be back again and again—and they won’t flake on you.
+If you follow through and give them the great service they’re anticipating, they’ll be back again and again—and they won’t flake on you.

 Appointment cancellations and no-shows are a drag, but once you’ve done all you can to mitigate their frequency, it’s important to be prepared for them.
-Keep a list of productive things you can do when you have downtime from a cancelled appointment.
+Keep a list of productive things you can do when you have downtime from a canceled appointment.
 Not only will it help you make the most of your time, it will also help you distract yourself from any frustration you might feel and keep smiling for your next client.

 Whatever the reason for the no-shows, it’s up to you to decide what strategy suits your business model and clients.
-Giving clients a great customer experiencce as well as a hassle-free way to book and cancel are two of the most fundamental ways you can reduce cancellations and no-shows.
-Get curious about why your clients aren’t following though on their appointments, and remember that behind every reason for a cancellation lies a solution!
+Giving clients a great customer experience as well as a hassle-free way to book and cancel are two of the most fundamental ways you can reduce cancellations and no-shows.
+Get curious about why your clients aren’t following through on their appointments, and remember that behind every reason for a cancellation lies a solution!